 If then tied to that lender by a redemption penalty that could be 5% of the balance (or even more than that on some long term 5 year plus deals) they could be caught by a huge penalty if that lender is not able to port the mortgage to the new property on the terms they need.

-Fixed rate mortgages are also in general a bad idea when the likelihood of big decreases in interest rates is high.
-You might need to be a DIY economist to really be able to predict this though.
+Fixed-rate mortgages are also generally a bad idea when the likelihood of big decreases in interest rates is high.
+You might need to be a DIY economist to be able to predict this though.

-For anyone who is really interested in saving money though, and who could afford increases in costs variable, discount and tracker products will very often end up being cheaper long term than fixed deals.
+For anyone interested in saving money though, who could afford increases in costs then variable, discount and tracker products will very often end up being cheaper long term than fixed deals.

 However, most of them have the risk of having no upper limit on payments at any time.